automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

 <img loading="lazy" src="https://i0.wp.com/automationhacks.blog/wp-content/uploads/2019/10/image-9.png?resize=504%2C379&#038;ssl=1" alt="" class="wp-image-389" width="504" height="379" data-recalc-dims="1" /> </figure>

 To do a favor to my eyes, I like to have the resolution set to 1440 X 900.
-At this resolution, honestly, the fonts are way more readable and you can appreciate the OS UI&#8217;s or icons a bit more than usual. 😉
+At this resolution, honestly, the fonts are way more readable and you can appreciate the OS UI's or icons a bit more than usual. 😉

 #### How to setup: